Singers In the Hands of An Angry Mob

 His crime?
-A single Instagram post in the summer of 2020 that condemned the burning of the Nashville court house just a few blocks from where he resides.
+A single Instagram post that condemned the burning of the Nashville court house just a few blocks from where he resides.

-Maybe the face masks were constricting oxygen with all that heat and smoke, and people couldn’t think properly.
-Maybe we’ll never know.
+Maybe the face masks were constricting oxygen and people couldn’t think properly.
 Whatever the case may be, it got real ugly real quick.

 Rob Soave gives a detailed account of how a single post on social media essentially ruined his promising career.
 Read about it here.